invent-framework/invent/docs/docstring_guide.md

 Documentation is part of that job.

-A good docstring hands over a technique, then disappears: the reader closes the page, goes back to their code, and gets on with creating.
+A good docstring outlines context, explains details or illustrates a technique, then disappears: the reader closes the page, goes back to their work, and gets on with creating.

 That's it!